Sell More Clean-Air

 Dealer Training Learning Hub and Comprehensive Quiz

-The link to the HVIP Dealer Training Learning Hub will be sent to the dealer following the submission of the Pre-Registration Form is complete.
+The link to the HVIP Dealer Training Learning Hub will be sent to the dealer after the completed Pre-Registration Form is submitted.
 Once the comprehensive quiz has been completed with 100% accuracy and within three attempts, the dealer will receive the Registration Form.
-Within the Registration Form, the dealer will upload their W-9, state-issued Dealer License, and Manufacturer Authorization Letter.
-If the dealer has not completed the comprehensive quiz after the Learning Hub within three attempts, they will need to contact the Dealer Training team to discuss participating in a personalized Dealer Training session.
+Within the Registration Form, the dealer will upload their W-9, state-issued Dealer License, Business License (of 2+ years), and Manufacturer Authorization Letter.
+The Business License can be uploaded with the Dealer License.
+If the dealer has not completed the comprehensive quiz within three attempts, they will need to contact the Dealer Training team to discuss participating in a personalized Dealer Training session.

 Complete your Training